 There is no set number.
 The test results and cut score dictate how many there will be.
 As a reference, 16 successful candidates were called into the training program from the 2012 trainee waiting list.
-So far, 8 from the 2016 trainee waiting list have been called into the training program.
+So far, 10 from the 2016 trainee waiting list have been called into the training program, and 9 from the 2018 trainee waiting list.